drocheam/optrace/docs/source/usage/spectrum.rst

      - | opposite hue wavelength, see `Dominant Wavelength <https://en.wikipedia.org/wiki/Dominant_wavelength>`__
        | :python:`np.nan` if non-existent

-For instance, we can calculate the peak wavelength of the LED B1 standard illuminant by doing:
+For instance, we can calculate the peak wavelength of the LED B1 standard illuminant with:

 .. doctest::